MENU

 Water Harvesting Lab

-The call for application is open!
+The call for applications is open!

 Upon completion, the participant will be able to:

+The course is entirely online, in English and will be organized over four modules.
 All the lessons will be streamed live and recorded for the students who cannot attend.
-Lessons will be given by international experts.

 Free places are available* for